 The fair value option according to IFRS 9 is not applied to financial liabilities at METRO.

-The fair values provided for the financial liabilities in the notes have been determined on the basis of the interest rates prevailing on the reporting period for the remaining terms and redemption structures.
+The fair values provided for the financial liabilities in the notes have been determined on the basis of the interest rates prevailing at the closing date for the remaining terms and redemption structures.

 Financial liabilities from finance leases are generally measured at the present value of future minimum lease payments.